canada-ca/digital-playbook-guide-numerique/en/9-address-security-privacy-risks.md

 The following checklist provides a starting point, but teams should work closely with their privacy specialist and security engineer to meet the needs of the specific service.

+**Digital Service Standard (AU) (Make it secure):**

+Identify the data and information the service will use or create.
+Put appropriate legal, privacy and security measures in place.

+People who use government services must have confidence that:

+- any information they provide is confidential and stored appropriately
+- the system they’re using is safe and secure
+- they know how their information will be used by government
+- they can easily retrieve information they provide.

+If a service cannot guarantee confidentiality, integrity and availability of the system, people will not use it.

 ### Checklist

 **[TODO: Add/revise checklist items]**